Magnetic Field Amplification via Protostellar Disc Dynamos: Introduction

 \section{Introduction}

-Magnetic fields play a key role in transporting angular momentum away from protostellar systems, thereby allowing matter to accrete on time scales consistent with models of protostellar evolution.
-Turbulent viscosity in the accretion disc, most likely generated by the magnetorotational instability (MRI), plays a key role in setting the accretion rate in the disc (Balbus \& Hawley 1991).
-Astrophysical jets and winds are the dominant mechanisms for transporting angular momentum away from protostellar systems.
-Magnetic fields play a central role in the launching and collimation of these outflows.
-The origin of these large-scale, ordered, magnetic fields required for sustaining jets and winds is at present not well understood.

-One possibility is that the magnetic field is advected inwards from the interstellar medium or ambipolar diffusion (see Shu, Adams \& Lizano 1987 for review).
-Another possibility is that the field is generated locally via a dynamo mechanism.
-It is interesting therefore, to simulate the effects of a magnetic disc dynamo on protostellar evolution.
+Astrophysical jets and winds are a viable mechanism for transporting angular momentum away from protostellar systems and magnetic fields may play a central role in the launching and collimation of these outflows.
+However, the origin of the large-scale, ordered, magnetic fields required for magnetically driving jets and winds is at present not well understood.
+One possibility is that the magnetic field is advected inwards from the interstellar medium or through ambipolar diffusion (see Shu, Adams \& Lizano 1987 for review).
+Another possibility is that the field is generated in the disc via dynamo action (see Brandenburg \& Subramanian 2005 for review).

-Different theoretical dynamo models have been proposed.
-The mean field dynamo (Moffatt, 1978) relies on a magnetic field that is disordered on small scales interacting through the mean motion of the disc on large scales.
-Tout \& Pringle's (1992) mechanism relied on the Parker instability, MRI and magnetic reconnections.

-Observations suggest that a dynamo mechanism is responsible, at least in part, for the magnetic fields near protoplanetary stars.
-Empirical evidence suggests there is a correlation between the magnitude of large scale magnetic fields and seed fields, suggesting a related dynamo mechanism is responsible for generating them (Vidotto et al, 2014).
-Rotational modulation of Zeeman signature in GQ Lup (Donati et al. 2012) and DN Tau (Donati et al. 2013) suggests that the magnetic fields of T Tauri stars are generated by non-stationary dynamos.